A God That Can Dance: Writing and recording

 The album was produced by Delph and Paul Marcus, who also wrote the majority of the material together.
 The album was engineered by Delph and Jim McMahon.
-It was recorded at Magic Bus Studio, Magic Studio, and The Aspen Studio, and mastered by Wally Traugott at Capitol Mastering, California.
+It was recorded at Magic Bus Studio, Magic Studio, and The Aspen Studio, and mastered by Wally Traugott at Capitol Studios, California.

 Both "Eternity Spin" and "The Dance at the End of Time" was written by American singer-songwriter Jimmie Spheeris.
-In 1983-4, he returned to the studio to record a new album that was produced by Delph, however he was killed by a drunken driver in 1984.
+In 1983–4, he returned to the studio to record a new album that was produced by Delph, however he was killed by a drunken driver in 1984.
 The album, titled Spheeris, wasn't released commercially until 2000.
 In "Mad at God", the second verse speaks of Spheeris, where Delph questions whether his "best friend had to die", relating to the fatal motorcycle crash Spheeris was involved with.
 "Breath of Life" features vocal from singer and friend Vida Vierra.
 "Mama Don't Cry" is directed to Delph's parents.
 "Kyrie" was written by Medieval French poet and composer Guillaume de Machaut.
 "Let Yourself Go" was later used in the final scene of the 1999 US romantic comedy film Deal of a Lifetime.

 In 2003, to promote the release of the album, a radio broadcast on KOOP FM 91.7 in Austin, Texas, featured album personnel Paul Marcus, Vida Vierra, Doug Lunn and Andy Markley.
 Marcus commented: "Paul and I worked closely on the album, we'd been writing songs for about fifteen years, and he found out he was HIV positive and then finally told me.
 Slowly but surely we started writing these songs that were sort of a song cycle, and we didn't really realise that until about half way through, but it was basically documenting what he went through and what we were going through.
 It was very exciting, incredibly sad, and always powerful - what had happened - all the recording that went on during the sessions.
 Most of it happened in this Magic Bus, somebody had left a 24-track recording studio on a bus in Malibu, and said Paul, here you can use this."
 Recalling "Mama Don't Cry", Marcus said: "I remember when he wrote "Mama Don't Cry", it came out of a conversation where I said 'you gotta tell your folks, you've got to tell them', if he wanted to protect them as he's a sweet guy who doesn't want anyone to hurt.
 And he did, and one of his ways of telling his mother was to write the song."

 Three days after Delph's death, his mother, June, published a letter based on Paul's final week.
 She said: "Throughout the week, we played music for Paul - "A God That Can Dance," and in particular, "Breath of Life," also Jimmie Spheeris' CD that Paul put together of Jimmie's renditions of favorite songs."